Go Backpacking

 Happy pigs

-Many theories are floating around the interwebs, such as pigs having escaped to shore from a shipwreck.
+Many theories circulate on the internet, such as that the pigs escaped to shore from a shipwreck.
 Captain Dave dispelled the rumors on our day tour and gave a simple explanation.

 A few decades ago, farmers began raising pigs on Staniel Cay.
 When the smell became too bothersome for the locals, they demanded a change.